Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 4. The Retractable Menu gives access to the following functionalities:

-- View Reports - generate Timesheet reports to track the logged time spent on each task.
+- View Reports - generate Timesheet reports to track the logged time spent on each task or a group of tasks.

-- Add Project - use it to create a new Project on your Dashboard.
+- Add Workspace - use it to create a new Workspace on your Dashboard.

 - Add Widget - add a predefined or custom widget.